dmitriyklyuzov/kubernetes-refresher/README.md

 * Pod is an abstraction of a container
 * Everything below a Deployment is managed by Kubernetes

+## Configuration files

+`kind` specifies the component kind ('Deployment', 'Service', etc).
+This determines what attributes are available in "spec".

+Each configuration file has 3 main parts:

+1. `metadata` - name of the component, etc.
+2. `spec` - component specification.
+Replias, selector, template, ports, etc. Set of available attributes depends on the component "kind".
+3. `status` - this is automatically generated and continuously updated by Kubernetes so that it can compare the desired state (config file) to the actual state (etcd).
+This is the basis of the self-healing feature that K8s provides.

 ## minikube
 * Creates a Virtual Box on your local machine
 * A single Node runs both Master and Worker processes